-Behavioral constraints may explain part of low demand for preventive health products.
-We test the effects of two light-touch psychological interventions on water chlorination and related health and economic outcomes using a randomized controlled trial among 3750 women in rural Kenya.
-One intervention encourages participants to visualize alternative realizations of the future; one builds participants’ ability to make concrete plans to achieve goals.
-Both interventions include information on health benefits of chlorination.
-After twelve weeks, both interventions increase the share of households who chlorinate drinking water and reduce child diarrhea episodes.
-Analysis of mechanisms suggests both interventions increase self-efficacy—beliefs about one’s ability to achieve desired outcomes – as well as the salience of chlorination.
-They do not differentially affect beliefs and knowledge about chlorination (compared to a group who receive only information), nor affect lab measures of time preferences or planning ability.
-Results suggest simple psychological interventions can increase use of preventive health technologies.
+Behavioral constraints may explain part of the low demand for preventive health products.
+We test the effects of two light-touch psychological interventions on water chlorination and related health and economic outcomes using a randomized controlled trial among 3,750 women in rural Kenya.
+One intervention encourages participants to visualize alternative realizations of the future, and the other builds participants’ ability to make concrete plans.
+After 12 weeks, visualization increases objectively measured chlorination, reduces diarrhea episodes among children, and increases savings.
+Effects on chlorination and savings persist after almost 3 years.
+Effects of the planning intervention are weaker and largely insignificant.
+Analysis of mechanisms suggests both interventions increase self-efficacy—beliefs about one’s ability to achieve desired outcomes.
+Visualization also increases participants’ skill in forecasting their future utility.
+The interventions do not differentially affect beliefs and knowledge about chlorination.
+Results suggest simple psychological interventions can increase future-oriented behaviors, including use of preventive health technologies.